Sneaker679/ibmq_green_dvmc/README.md

 # ibmq_green_dvmc

-### Warning: This code is untested for Windows.
-Works on linux.
+### Warning: This code is untested for Windows and MacOS.
+Works on linux Ubuntu.

 ## Table of Contents
 - [Installation](#installation)